adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-3-5-24.md

 ## Notes
 1. Submitted first version of both design and requirement documents to Github project repo.
 2. Revised SDP to include modofied meeting-minutes schedule.
-3. Merged startScreen repo to main, will continue working on UI and implementing monster/dungeon functionality.
+3. Merged StartScreen to main, will continue working on UI and implementing monster/dungeon functionality.

 ## Action Items (what we plan to start working on, like a personal sprint)
 * Group Member `Brandon Walker`